sourmash-bio/sourmash/doc/developer.md

 [`setuptools_scm`]: https://github.com/pypa/setuptools_scm
 [Semantic Versioning]: https://semver.org/

-For the Rust core library we use `rMAJOR.MINOR.PATH` (note it starts with `r`, and not `v`).
+For the Rust core library we use `rMAJOR.MINOR.PATCH` (note it starts with `r`, and not `v`).
 The Rust version is not automated, and must be bumped in `src/core/Cargo.toml`.